Elladdes/Cafe-Ordering-System/README.md

 Coffee Shop Project

-This Coffee Shop Project is a simple and user-friendly application that simulates a small cafe's ordering system.
+This Coffee Shop Project is a simple and user-friendly application that simulates a cafe's ordering system.
 The program features:

 Welcome Page: A welcoming interface that introduces users to the coffee shop.
 Drink Menu: A selection of beverages available for purchase, with options to customize your order.